e2b-dev/awesome-ai-agents/README.md

 ## [JARVIS](https://github.com/microsoft/JARVIS)

-JARVIS is a system to connect LLMs with the ML community.
+System that connects LLMs with the ML community

 <details>